 Photo found at Wikipedia

-Futurism, the last avant-guard art movement, was a mixture of many contradictory ideas.
+Futurism, the last avant-garde art movement, was a mixture of many contradictory ideas.
 One of them was their fascination with movement and speed and the miracle of time-space relation in the refreshingly new city environment.
 They tried to convey their enthusiasm in the medium of painting with results not always heart warming.
 This particular painting though with its small scale ambition and whimsical theme looks almost ahead of its time.
-Cute, cartoon-like, succinct, humorous, one could say it nods towards the kawaii before kawaii was invented.
+Cute, cartoon-like, succinct, humorous, one could say it nods towards the Kawaii before Kawaii was invented.

 9. Keith Haring, Barking Dogs, 1989